britrik/would-you-rather-app/CONTENT_LICENSE.md

 # CONTENT LICENSE – VibingFun

+> Note: This file supersedes any standard licence (such as MIT) included in this repository for all content, question banks, and branding.
+Code may be used under MIT, but content and monetisation remain exclusively owned by Britrik.

 All code, design, question packs, and site content are © Britrik.

 This repository is provided for transparency, educational use, and personal inspiration only.